watem-sedem/watem-sedem/docs/tutorial.rst

 how much sediment enters every river pixel.
 Remember, the total amount of sediment entering the rivers can be found in :ref:`Total sediment.txt <totalsedimenttxt>` (Sediment leaving the catchment, via the river).
-This amount is in fact the sum of all riverpixels in SediExport_kg.rst.
+This amount is in fact the sum of all river pixels in SediExport_kg.rst.

 If you want to see the paths of the sediment transport through the landscape,